 A good starting point to learning about tone is to learn about the gear other guitarists use.
 Finding out what amps, guitars, and pedals a guitarist uses will help you understand how they’re able to create the sounds that make them interesting to listen to.

-Check out other famous guitar rigs here and study any guitarists you’re interested in.
-There’s a lot you can learn from how different guitarists set up their rigs.
+Check out famous guitar rigs here and study any guitarists you’re interested in.
+There’s a lot you can learn from how different guitarists set up their guitar rigs.

 Finally, if you really want to learn about all the different types of guitar effects you can use as a guitarist or how to dial in different guitar tones on your amp, I have created a comprehensive Guitar Effects and Tone Course.